Duet3D/wiki-content/How_to_guides/Commissioning.md

 ### Object model browser

 [![wiring_d2we_06_test_endstop_02.png](/guides/wiring/wiring_d2we_06_test_endstop_02.png =50%x){.align-right}](/guides/wiring/wiring_d2we_06_test_endstop_02.png){target=_blank}[![wiring_d2we_06_test_endstop_03.png](/guides/wiring/wiring_d2we_06_test_endstop_03.png =50%x){.align-right}](/guides/wiring/wiring_d2we_06_test_endstop_03.png){target=_blank}You can also check the endstops status in the DWC Object model browser.
 The RepRapFirmware Object model shows all the firmware variables and values.
-* Enable the Object model browser by going to Settings > Plugins (Settings > General > Built-in Plugins in older versions of DWC) and click 'Start' on the 'Object Model Browser'.
+* Enable the Object model browser by going to 'Settings > Plugins > Integrated plugins' ('Settings > General > Built-in Plugins' in older versions of DWC) and click 'Start' on the 'Object Model Browser'.
 * A new menu option 'Object Model' will appear; select it.
 * Navigate to 'sensors > endstops'.
 Expand the numbered sections.
 Trigger an endstop, and it will show as 'triggered = true' if correctly configured.